 You can camp for free around the Refugio and use their bathroom.
 You do have to pay to use the kitchen if you didn’t bring your own gas canisters.
 No showers, sorry.

 To get to The Frey, first you need to arrive in Bariloche.
-The town itself has a small airport with daily flights to Buenos Aires a few other locations.
+The town itself has a small airport with daily flights to Buenos Aires and a few other locations.
 Also, Bariloche is a bus hub so the town is easy to get to.
-Here is where you should stock up on supplies because there are no shops at The Frey.
+Here is the place you should stock up on supplies because there are no shops at The Frey.
 Bariloche has a good selection of food stores and outdoor shops in case you need any equipment.
 However, be warned that the prices for gear in Argentina are very expensive, about two to three times that of European prices.

 From the town of Bariloche, take a local bus towards Villa Cathedral (the local ski resort).
 You get off at the last stop, which is the same for the resort.
 From here walk south across the parking lot towards a sign that reads “Club Andino Bariloche/Refugio Emilio Frey”.
 The trail is well marked with signs all the way to the Refugio.

 The hike takes 3-4 hours depending on your fitness level.
 Be warned that it is mostly uphill on the way there, so pack wisely.
-The trail is well marked with signs.

 Chalten has it all (climbing wise that is).
 On the outskirts of town there is an abundance of sport climbing as well as bouldering.
 And in the nearby mountains you have access to some of the best alpine climbing in the world.
-The sport climbing is nothing to write home about (La Platea is probably the best of the bunch), but the boulders are very high quality granite and it makes for a fun day out when the weather keeps you close to town (which since it’s Patagonia we’re talking about here, happens a lot).
+The sport climbing is nothing to write home about (La Platea is probably the best of the bunch).
+But the boulders are very high quality granite and it makes for a fun day out when the weather keeps you close to town (which since it’s Patagonia we’re talking about here, happens a lot).
 You can find some topos here.
 The internet here is notoriously slow, so I would download in advance.

 El Chalten Seen With the Fitz Roy